gougoulin/library-management-nodejs/README.md

 ### How to use

+Before using this demo, you need to have a mongodb atlas account and set up a database.

 1. clone the project
 2. cd /server and run "npm install"
 3. cd /client and run "npm install" to install the dependent packages